Jump to Main Content

 • Evaluate institutional environment and resources critical for future grant applications.

-• Independent group leader in industry: Gain national prominence in an area relevant to your field of interest by publishing, applying for patents, designing therapeutic compounds, and developing your expertise.
+• Independent group leader in industry: Publishing, applying for patents, designing therapeutic compounds, and developing your expertise can help you gain national prominence in an area relevant to your field of interest.

 • Non-tenured track/teaching: Gain teaching experience to transition to an instructor position.